thephpleague/url/dev-master/url/manipulation.md

 To ease these operations various modifying methods where added.
 Each method is presented independently but keep in mind that:

-- The proxy pattern is used to integrate specific components modifying methods.
-They accept the same arguments and work the same but instead of returning a specific component object, their return a `League\Url\Url` object.
+- The methods arguments are proxied to a specific component modifying methods but instead of returning the specific component object, their return a `League\Url\Url` object.

 - You can chain them as they all return an instance of `League\Url\Url`.